hpcaitech/ColossalAI/docs/source/en/basics/booster_api.md

 More details about usages of each plugin can be found in chapter [Booster Plugins](./booster_plugins.md).

+Some plugins support lazy initialization, which can be used to save memory when initializating large models.
+For more details, please see [Lazy Initialization](../features/lazy_init.md).

 ### API of booster

 {{ autodoc:colossalai.booster.Booster }}